SKR18156592/CodeBeat/README.md

 ## Where to get it
-The source code is currently hosted on GitHub at:https://github.com/SKR18156592/CodeBeat
+The source code is currently hosted on GitHub at:https://github.com/SKR18156592/CodeBeat Binary installers for the latest released version are available at the Python Package Index (PyPI).

 ## Installation
+You can install codepulse using pip:
 ```bash
 pip install codebeat
 ```